O&L Leisure 6% wage increase to benefit 313 employees

 Inclusive of employees in the bargaining unit (grades 1 – 5) at Chobe Water Villas (CWV), Mokuti Etosha Lodge, Midgard Country Estate, and Strand Hotel Swakopmund, the agreement signed entails a 6% wage increase, backdated to 01 July 2018, and a 100% bonus (13th cheque).

-“When it comes to wage negotiations, improving and contributing to uplifting the living standards of the employees, while maintaining the sustainability of the company, is main focus.
-Our people remain our greatest asset as they keep our business going despite the harsh economic times,” Johr added.
+“When it comes to wage negotiations, improving and contributing to uplifting the living standards of the employees, while maintaining the sustainability of the company, is our main focus.
+Our people remain our greatest asset as they keep our business going despite the harsh economic times,” Johr said.

-In the absence of the union, member of the O&L Leisure Shop Steward Committee, Pamela Silwer said they have been very happy about the negotiation process which proved for a healthy relationship between the committee and management.
+In the absence of the union, Shop Steward Committee member, Pamela Silwer, said they have been very happy about the negotiation process which provided for a healthy relationship between the committee and management.

-“All parties understood each other very well during negotiations, which caused for a smooth and healthy process.
-I am particularly happy about the relationship between the Shop Steward Committee and management of O&L Leisure, and foresee only further great strides going forward,” said Silwer.
+“All parties understood each other very well during the negotiations leading to a smooth and healthy process.
+I am particularly happy about the relationship between the Shop Steward Committee and the management of O&L Leisure, and foresee only further great strides going forward,” said Silwer.

-The Shop Steward Committee is made up of representatives from each of the 4 establishments under the O&L Leisure umbrella, and represents the workers at large.
+The Shop Steward Committee is made up of representatives from each of the four establishments under the O&L Leisure umbrella, and represents the workers at large.

 Caption: Standing (F.L.T.R.): O&L Manager: Group Employee Relations, Shane Johr and Petrus Thomas (Shop Steward: Midgard Country Estate).
 Sitting (F.L.T.R.): Pamela Silwer (Shop Steward: Strand Hotel Swakopmund) and Vivian Kaposambo, O&L Leisure Human Capital Manager.